 Last on our Sintra itinerary is the Palace of Sintra.
 In the afternoon, the mansion is pretty empty, and you can have a lot of its unique rooms all for yourself.
 There are no gardens to explore there, and the old cool building is a welcomed retreat from the Portuguese heat.

 All it’s left from your itinerary is a short walk back through the historical center to the train station.

 Between the Sintra’s Palace and the train station, there is a lovely Moorish fountain that makes a great photo op

 Have in mind!

 This itinerary is very challenging.
-I consider my self with above average fitness levels but by the time I reached Quinta de Regaleira I was already gassed up.
+My fitness levels are above average, but by the time I reached Quinta de Regaleira, I was already gassed up.
 If I had to do it again, I would skip the Moorish Castle and take the bus from Pena Palace to the Quinta.

 That’s all from me, I hope you enjoy your Lisbon to Sintra day-trip!

 If you haven’t planned your trip there yet, find out how I plan my trips!